vishnu350/rs-mainspring-winder/README.md

 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [YouTube video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an elegant way to do this.
 - If the staple pin is not fashioned correctly, it will easily get unhooked while winding or cause other issues.
 - It is recommended to practice first with spare mainsprings/barrels to get a feel of using the RS winder.
+- If the printed parts are stringy, it means your printer isnt properly calibrated.
+Make sure to properly clean the parts before use to avoid contamination.
 - Be very careful when unwinding, do it slowly.

 # Thanks & How To Contribute
-If you like this work, please consider:
+If you like this work, please consider to:
 - **Post a picture of your first fully wound mainspring and winder set** in the discussion section or WRT forums!
-- Fixing bugs/issues, contributing to the design, or experimenting with 3D printouts using untested parameters.
+- Fix bugs/issues, contribute to the design, or experiment with 3D printouts using untested parameters.
+- **Tip me through a [one time sponsor](https://github.com/sponsors/vishnu350)**.
+For coffee :)

 Credits and thanks to the following folk:
 - AndyShap for sharing his setter bowl and staple jig ideas.
 Also for providing the design files and wiki guides.